badsociety/filemanager/README.md

-# filemanager
+# php-cloner
-Simple File Manager
+Simple PHP remote cloner.
+For private usage only.